ehrpg/qstar/docs/equipment.md

 ## Bulk

 An item that specifies it's Bulk takes up that much Inventory Space.
-Ten light items, specified by a Bulk value of **L**, count as 1 Bulk.
-Some items' Bulk are negligible.
+Ten light items specified by a Bulk value of **L** count as 1 Bulk.
+Some items' Bulk are negligible; they do not list their Bulk value.

 You can carry up an amount of Bulk equal to your [Might](/character#might-mi) without penalty; if you carry more you gain the *Slowed* condition.
 You can't